keboola/developers-docs/extend/generic-extractor/functions.md

 ### base64_encode
 The [`base64_encode` function](http://php.net/manual/en/function.base64-encode.php) converts a
 string to the [MIME Base64 encoding](https://en.wikipedia.org/wiki/Base64#MIME).
-The function takes one argument, which is the string to encode.
+The function takes one argument which is the string to encode.

 {% highlight json %}
 {